andrea260198/quant_finance/README.md

 ![image](images/monte_carlo_std_error_2.png)

-The images above also show that binomial pricing methos is computationally more efficient compared to Monte Carlo method.
+The images above also show that binomial pricing methos is computationally more efficient compared to Monte Carlo method when pricing European options.

 Below is the price surface obtained for American call options with different